Samstag, 1. Juli 2023

 Since moving to Cuba in Summer 1924, Pilar Arcos had played at the Teatro Campoamor in Havana and others.
 In April 1925 she joined the zarzuela company of Amadeo Vives, and fell in love with Spanish baritone Fortunio Bonanova.
 Bonanova was born in Mallorca in 1895, and rose to notoriety in 1922 as the star of the silent movie Don Juan Tenorio.
 In March 1924 he traveled to Buenos Aires with Vives' company to premiere Doña Francisquita, which was a huge success there and played for months at the Teatro Victoria.
 Bonanova was smitten, and sang Tango in many of his appearances since.

-Arcos and Bonanova arrived in New York in late October.
+Arcos and Bonanova arrived in New York from Mexico in late October.
 Pilar told La Prensa that she was now busy preparing for a new series of recordings for Columbia.
 Two weeks later, on November 15, she returned to the stage at the Casino Theater on Broadway at 39th Street.
 Columbia was behind this show, they were promoting their new joint venture.
 The list of guest-appearances that night is telling of who were the artists in favor in the New York Hispanic community.
 Bonanova was there of course, as was Rosita Fontanar, yet another Spanish dancer that came from Mexico with Arcos.
-Maestro José María Lacalle directed the orchestra.
+José María Lacalle directed the orchestra.
 Conchita Piquer was there too, as were the recently-married Roberto Medrano and Donna Landwehr.
-Curiously neither Juan Carlos Cobián nor María Montero were on the stage that night.

 The mercurial Mister Bohr surely was looking for opportunities, he even tried dancing.
 On November 17 he sang on WMCA though it's hard to imagine what his singing was like at this point.
 His turn on radio came right after the South American Troubadours, a band of dubious origin that traveled the Vaudeville circuits with dancers Fowler and Tamara.
-The WMCA studios were located in the Hotel McAlpin on 34th Street, and Juan Carlos Cobián played the piano there in 1924, but there is no evidence of any contact between Cobián and Bohr, or any relation between Cobián and the Troubadours.
+The WMCA studios were located in the Hotel McAlpin on 34th Street, and Juan Carlos Cobián played the piano there in 1924, but Bohr never mentions Cobián or the Troubadours in his memoirs.
 Bohr played on WMCA through December 16.

 We speculate that Bohr met Spanish tenor and actor Martín Garralaga in New York in this trip.
 Garralaga's last name was sometimes misspelled in print ads as "Galarraga".
 In his memoir Bohr also mentioned seeing Al Jolson's show Big Boy several times, he loved it and improved his English by watching it and singing the lyrics.
 Big Boy played at the Shubert's 44th Street Theater, across the street from the Hotel Astor, and closed on December 6.